-AFP Font Collection for IBM System z provides one-stop shopping for AFP fonts designed to help you realize the full potential of your business documents.
+AFP Font Collection for IBM z Systems provides one-stop shopping for AFP fonts designed to help you realize the full potential of your business documents.
 AFP Font Collection fonts are supplied in outline format, providing the capability to change font sizes easily, to support the latest IPDS printers, and enable fully graphical document viewing (not to mention the performance savings over raster fonts).
 For compatibility with older AFP printers, these same fonts are still supplied in 240 and 300 dpi raster formats.

 GDDM (Graphical Data Display Manager) is a powerful and versatile "family" of IBM licensed programs that provides vital presentation services in IBM host data processing applications, particularly those services needed to present visual information.
 These services are comprised of a set of comprehensive and easy-to-use functions for showing data on IBM display terminals and other devices.